 Day 1: Navy Pier

-Start your day at the new Streeterville location of Kanela Breakfast Club, where your group can fill up on hearty and healthy Greek-infused American dishes such Loukoumades (Greek doughnuts with lemon honey syrup and toasted walnuts), spicy feta omelets and potato pancakes.
+Start your day close to Navy Pier at the Streeterville location of Kanela Breakfast Club, where your group can fill up on hearty and healthy Greek-infused American dishes such loukoumades (Greek doughnuts with lemon honey syrup and toasted walnuts), spicy feta omelets, and potato pancakes.

-Back at Navy Pier, your group will have plenty of fast, convenient options for lunch at Navy Pier's new food court.
-Or take them for an iconic experience at the new location of Giordano's, where visitors can indulge in famous stuffed-crust pizza on the outdoor patio.
-After lunch, take your group for a ride on the new Ferris wheel, featuring closed, climate-controlled gondolas, each holding eight adults and two children.
+Back at Navy Pier, your group will have plenty of fast, convenient options for lunch at Navy Pier’s food court.
+Or take them for an iconic experience at the new location of Giordano’s, where visitors can indulge in famous stuffed-crust pizza on the outdoor patio.
+After lunch, take your group for a ride on the Centennial Wheel, featuring closed, climate-controlled gondolas, each holding eight adults and two children.